-- 60. This strategic outcome will be achieved through the following four outputs: - ➤ Sahrawi refugee pregnant and lactating women and girls, and children aged 6-59 months receive special nutritious foods and food supplements that prevent moderate acute malnutrition and anaemia. - ➤ Sahrawi refugee pregnant and lactating women and girls, and children aged 6-59 months receive special nutritious foods and food supplements that treat moderate acute malnutrition and anaemia. - Targeted beneficiaries benefit from appropriate social and behaviour change communication for improving their dietary diversity. - Refugees benefit from diversified capacity-strengthening activities that enhance their skills and improve their food security and nutrition.
+- 58. This strategic outcome will be achieved through the following four outputs: - Pregnant and lactating women and girls among the camp population receive cash-based transfers for preventing moderate acute malnutrition and anaemia. - ➤ Pregnant and lactating women and girls among the camp population, and children aged 6-59 months receive special nutritious foods and food supplements that treat moderate acute malnutrition and anaemia. - > Targeted beneficiaries benefit from appropriate social and behaviour change communication for improving their dietary diversity. - ➤ Targeted beneficiaries benefit from diversified capacity-strengthening activities that enhance their skills and improve their food security and nutrition.